 Pay-per-click advertising is a great way to generate leads and sales quickly.
 Unlike SEO which takes a while to yield results, a PPC campaign can generate traction within hours of launch.
 Building a campaign that produces meaningful results is not easy.
 Many businesses waste a significant portion of their marketing budget on these campaigns.
-To save you from suffering a similar fate, here are tips on how to build and launch a successful PPC campaign.
-But let’s start by understanding how pay-per-click advertising works.
+To save you from suffering a similar fate, here are tips on starting your first PPC campaign, and making it successful.

 PPC is a type of paid advertising where businesses pay certain platforms to showcase their products to potential customers.
 Businesses then pay the platform every time a user clicks on their ads.

-Both agencies have bid for keywords related to the term digital marketing agency.
+Both portals have bid for keywords related to the term “rent house on Bali”.
 If you click on the ads, they’ll pay Google for your click.
 Your ad will only appear at the top of SERPs if you win the bidding contest against others bidding for the same keyword.

 Search engines like Google use various factors to pick PPC ads winners.
 To increase the chances of winning the contest, you have to set a relatively high bid especially for competitive keywords that have a higher cost per click (CPC).

 The quality of the ad and the landing page also influence your ability to win.
 Your ad and landing page must address the user intent.
 If you’re bidding for “best website builder,” the keywords in your ad and landing page content should be relevant to the search query.